tgstoecker/ipoolseq-pipeline/README.txt

 counts the number of UMIs per insertional knockout.
 The number of cores (8) should be adjusted to the number of cores available.

-  snakemake --cores 8 data/Uhse_et_al.2018/exp{A,B}-r{1,2,3}.{in,out}.count.tab
+  snakemake --cores 8 data/Uhse_et_al.2018/exp{A,B}.r{1,2,3}.da.html

 More Information
 ----------------

-See Supplementary Information S1 Text "iPool-Seq Analysis Pipeline".
+See "iPool-Seq Analysis Pipeline" in docs/

 References
 ----------